 Nutrition programs need to respond to different nutritional needs for different sexes and ages, as well as consider and respond to gender inequalities, gender norms and related social dynamics that have implications for the effectiveness of interventions.
-Addressing both sex specific needs (biological differences) and gender relations (social constructs and gender roles and responsibilities, which are based on different socially accepted norms and behaviours in different societies) in nutrition is critical and can result in larger improvements in nutrition and health outcomes than if gender inequalities are not addressed.
+Addressing both sex specific needs (biological differences) and gender (social constructs, varying from society to society, time to time, based on socially accepted norms and behaviours) in nutrition is critical and can result in larger improvements in nutrition and health outcomes than if gender inequalities are not addressed.

-Technical assistance (TA) providers under the Technical Assistance for Nutrition (TAN) project support the various stages of nutrition policy development and implementation.
+Technical assistance (TA) providers under the TAN project support the various stages of nutrition policy development and implementation.
 They are in a unique position to integrate gender equality considerations in their work, including in their interactions with multiple key stakeholders, influencers and decision-makers in-country, regionally and globally.